bang-olufsen/beoremote-halo/README.md

 ## Welcome
-Welcome to the public github page for the Bang & Olufsen Beoremote Halo.
+Welcome to the public GitHub page for the Bang & Olufsen Beoremote Halo.
 Beoremote Halo gives you all the convenience of a simple user interface to operate your Bang & Olufsen music system.
 When you get close to Beoremote Halo, the display lights up and offers you a one button press to select your music.
 There is no need to use your mobile device or to pull anything out of your pocket and fiddle around trying to find the right app to get started.
 With the Home Automation System API your remote can also be extended to control your Home.
 <br />
 <br />